Shopify/checkout-sheet-kit-android/README.md

 | `ClientException`              | 'client_error'                 | An unhandled client error was encountered.                                    | Fallback to checkout outside of Sheet Kit.             |
 | `CheckoutUnavailableException` | 'unknown'                      | Checkout is unavailable for another reason, see error details for more info.  | Fallback to checkout outside of Sheet Kit.             |

 See [Graceful degradation](todo) for fallback functionality provided by Checkout Sheet Kit.
+If you provide your own fallback, `error.isRecoverable` provides a more general way of deciding whether to fallback.

 > [!Note]
 > Additional error codes may be added in the future.